egreiner/IegTools.Sequencer/README.md

 - new DefaultSequenceStates, a set of standard (string) states for a sequence
 - new builder.SetOnStateChangedAction(...);
 - changed builder.SetLogger(...) to builder.ActivateDebugLogging(...)
 - update NuGet packages
-- a bunch of internal changes
+- bunch of internal changes

 ## v2.1 -> v2.2